Pablo-Gonzalez-Calderon/showybox-package/showy.typ

  *
  * Parameters:
  * - frame:
- *   + upper-color: Color used as background color where the title goes
+ *   + title-color: Color used as background color where the title goes
- *   + lower-color: Color used as background color where the body goes
+ *   + body-color: Color used as background color where the body goes
  *   + border-color: Color used for the showybox's border
  *   + radius: Showybox's radius
- *   + width: Border width of the showybox
+ *   + thickness: Border width of the showybox
  *   + dash: Showybox's border style
  * - title-style:
  *   + color: Text color